 “No. Unfortunately, her car was found.
 It had run off the side of a private road near Paradise.
 That’s a town east of Chico.
-There’s no sign of where she went.”
+As far as I know, there’s no sign of where she went.”

 Mrs. Billingsley grinned.
 “I can help with that.
-I have photos of every room in the Rios’ house with the furniture.
-The reason is that a year ago, June came to me saying she was thinking of moving to a townhouse so she wouldn’t have to do the yard work.
+I have photos of every room in the Rios’ house including the furniture and appliances.
+The reason is that a year ago, June came to me saying she was thinking of moving to a townhouse so she wouldn’t have to do yard work.
 She knew that I’d been a professional photographer before I retired, so she asked me to take pictures of the interior and exterior that she could give to a Realtor.
 I have the digital files of everything, and I can send them to you.
 All I need is your email address, Mr. Wong.”

 Now Jared and I were both grinning.
 “You’re amazing, Mrs. Billingsley,” Jared said.
 “Here’s my business card.
 It has my email address.
 Send me those pictures.
 I’ll send them to the police in both jurisdictions if and when it’s appropriate.”